menu

 At AnimalWised, we as why my cat has scabs on their neck?
 We look at the various causes that can lead to scabbing wounds and what treatment options are available for them.

-You may also be interested in: My Cat Has Scabs - Skin Conditions in Cats
+You may also be interested in: Scabs on My Cat - Causes and Treatment

 What are scabs on cats?

 When a cat's skin breaks, a wound is formed.
+You can see examples of these in the photo above.
 While there are many reasons for this occurring and many complications which can arise, the essential wound healing process is the same.
-As soon as the skin is broken, blood clotting occurs which is followed by an inflammatory phase occurs.
+As soon as the skin is broken, blood clotting occurs on the open sore which is followed by an inflammatory phase occurs.
 During this period, antibodies come to the wound site to fight off possible infection.

 It is during this first blood clotting phase that the scab is formed.
 For the regeneration process to function properly, it is important for the wound to protect itself.
-It does so by sending platelets (a type of blood cell) to the surface which harden into the form of a scab.
+It does so by sending platelets (a type of blood cell) to the surface of the cat's sore on the neck which harden into the form of a scab.

 After some time, the cat's body changes modes.
 Although it will still provide protection to the wound, fibroblasts will activate to start to regenerate the damaged tissue.
 This is known as the proliferative phase.
 When the skin is broken, part of this phase is the process known as epithelialization.
 This refers to the regeneration of the skin.